lupintoro/hiddenLite/README.md

 (e.g. WAL/journal files, many databases with same schema, a directory with any sort of files)

 -l: parse only files that are linked to the database used to create config.json file (True) or all files provided (False)

--s: parse overwritten records from 1-column tables (True, slows down parsing) or not (False) (if False, non-overwritten records from 1-column tables are still parsed)

 -k: only parses records containing the keyword
 (case sensitive keyword searching, e.g. http)